dperdic/s5-program-security/README.md

 #### Remove user instruction

-The instruction user the wrong struct and it will most likely cause a transaction error when called.
+- The instruction uses the wrong struct and it will most likely cause a transaction error when called.
 The `TransferPoints` struct should be replaced with the `RemoveUser` struct.
+- There should be a check to seee if the `user` account exists before deleting it.

 Before